 16. Code of Conduct

 By enrolling, all students and Guardians promise to adhere to the CM Visitor Code of Conduct set out in Section 21 of these Terms and Conditions.
-In the case of a breach CM reserves the right to call local law enforcement, remove the offending person from the premises, cancel the enrollment or do anything else that may be reasonable in the circumstances.
+In the case of a breach CM reserves the right to call local law enforcement, remove the offending person from the premises, cancel the enrolment or do anything else that may be reasonable in the circumstances.

 17. Drop off and Pick ups

-- Authorized and Prohibited Person(s):
+- Authorised and Prohibited Person(s):

-- In addition, if there are individuals who are specifically not authorized by the Guardian to pick up the Student, CM must be notified in writing by email and this information must be included in the safety form.
+- In addition, if there are individuals who are specifically not authorised by the Guardian to pick up the Student, CM must be notified in writing by email and this information must be included in the safety form.

 - Where a Guardian is dropping a Student off for a class, or picking a Student up after class, the Guardian agrees to do so promptly so that the Student is not waiting either before or after class for any period that is longer than 15 minutes.

 - In the case of any Student that is 10 years of age or under, the Guardian must wait with the Student until the class starts and pick up the Student immediately upon the class finishing.
 We prefer that Guardians are at the Premises to pick up their Student prior to the finish time of their class

 - Late policy: Students will not be allowed to participate in the class if they are more than 10 minutes late as they will have missed the appropriate warm-up time to participate safely.
 If you will be less than 10 minutes late, we ask that you give us a call so we can inform the Trainer.

 For safety reasons, CM is required to collect certain personal information about all Students and Guardians at the time of enrolment and at other times throughout the course of the term as required.
 Pursuant to the Privacy Act 1988 (“the Act”) you are entitled to have access to and request correction of this information.